Kiran-Kumar-916/VBNet-GenerateShoppingInvoice-App/README.md

 FormCustomers.vb: Form used for adding, updating, and deleting customer details.
 FormCart.vb: Form used for the shopping cart feature.
 FormPayment.vb: Form used to show selected products and payment details with discounts and tax.
-FormInvoice.vb: Form used to show the FINAL INVOICE after payment.
+FormInvoice.vb: Form used to show the final invoice after payment.
 CommonClasses.vb: All the commonly used reusable classes are placed here.
 This setup ensures that each form and class is clearly defined with its respective functionality.